-Serbian for foreigners is not known as one of the easiest languages in the world, but it’s far from being impossible to learn.
-Moreover, once you learn the basics, this language will grow on you and will seem rather ‘yummy’.
-Keep reading and find out why.
+While Serbian for foreigners is not the easiest language in the world, it’s not impossible to learn.
+Moreover, once you’ve learned the basics, Serbian will grow on you.
+In fact, it may even become ‘yummy’.
+Keep reading to find out why.

 So how about we teach you some food vocabulary that would come in handy next time you feel peckish?

-Čvarci – also known as piggy bonbons by endearment.
-There are two types: basic and tobacco (due to their resemblance to dried tobacco), while in some parts of Serbia one might find a healthier version of piggy bonbons made of mangulica.
+Čvarci – also nicknamed “piggy bonbons” these crispy cracklings come in two varieties: basic and tobacco (due to their resemblance to dried tobacco), while in some parts of Serbia one might find a healthier version of piggy bonbons made of mangulica.
 If you can’t have a day without tobacco, opt for tobacco čvarci.

 Meso (meat).
 That’s right.
 We are proud of our slanina, kobasica, peglana kobasica, švargla, kulen, sudžuk, pršuta, pečenica….
 Pure ingenuity in terms of both flavor and product naming.